03/ Preserve

 A successor needs more than goodwill to step in.

-Designating an administrator handles the wind-down.
-Succession planning handles the going-concern scenario — where another lawyer steps in to run the practice, temporarily or permanently.
+Designating an administrator is for a quick wind-down.
+More strategic and intentional planning prepares for all the other scenarios — where another lawyer steps in to run the practice, temporarily or permanently.

 That requires a formal legal framework: the authority to act, the terms under which they operate, and — if the arrangement is a purchase — how it's funded and at what value.
-I work with your legal advisors to identify what agreements need to be in place and help you think through what the arrangement should look like.
+I take the lead then work with your other advisors to identify what agreements need to be in place and help you think through what the arrangement should look like and how to best protect your practice as an asset.

 The Value of an Ongoing Relationship